Eligibility: To be eligible, the applicant must meet the following criteria:

 - Be enrolled full-time as a 1L in a J.D. program at an ABA-accredited and approved law school in the U.S.;

 - Intend to practice in the private sector in the New York City metropolitan area following graduation.

 To apply to the Program, applicants must submit a completed Scholarship Application along with all supporting documents as detailed in the instructions set forth below.

-The deadline to submit the Scholarship Application is 11:59pm (Eastern Standard Time), November 1, 2019.
+Deadline: The deadline to submit the Scholarship Application has been extended to 11:59pm (Eastern Standard Time), November 30, 2022.